-Under typical operation conditions, up to 6 electrons pass the telescope in a single readout frame.
-This causes ambiguities in track reconstruction.
-In addition, it is likely not to trigger the particle passing through potentially small DUTs, which results in inefficient data taking.
-A pixelated timing layer with a a 180 nm HV-CMOS process and based on the developments within the Mu3e and ATLAS context [9, 10].
-It has an active area of $2 \times 1 \text{ cm}^2$ to match the active area of the MIMOSA-26 chips.
-The matrix consists of 120×400 pixels with a pitch of $165 \times 25 \,\mu\text{m}^2$.
-The chip consists of repeated columns, where one column has 400 pixels point-to-point connected to 400 hit digitizers and end-of-column multiplexer.
+TelePix2 is a system-on-chip pixel detector produced in a 180 nm HV-CMOS process and is based on the developments within the Mu3e and ATLAS context [9,10].
+It has an active area of $2 \times 1 \, \text{cm}^2$ to match the active area of the MIMOSA-26 chips.
+The matrix consists of $120 \times 400 \, \text{pixels}$ with a pitch of $165 \times 25 \, \mu \text{m}^2$.
+The chip consists of repeated columns, where one column has 400 pixels, point-to-point connected to 400 hit digitizers, and an end-of-column multiplexer.
 Each pixel can store a 20-bit time stamp as well as a 10-bit time-over-threshold.
+A layout of the chip is sketched in Fig. 1.

-Hit data is streamed zero suppressed via a differential link to the readout system typically running at 1.25 Gbit/s.
+Hit data is streamed zero-suppressed via a differential link to the readout system typically running at 1.25 Gbit/s.
 The chip periphery additionally hosts a readout control unit, a clock generator based on a phase-locked loop, configuration registers, DACs and IO pads.

-TELEPIx2 is implemented on a p-type Czochralski substrate with resistivity in the range $200-400\,\Omega cm$ instead of the standard wafer to enhance the depleted region and hence charge collection.
+TelePix2 is implemented on a p-type Czochralski substrate with resistivity in the range $200-400~\Omega cm$ instead of the standard wafer to enhance the depleted region and hence charge collection.